-The local bus service is an easy, cost effective way of traveling around the Marbella area and provides routes between Malaga in the East and Estepona to the West.
+The local bus service is an easy, cost-effective way of travelling around the Marbella area and provides routes between Malaga in the East and Estepona to the West.

 Further information on the local bus service can be found at the web address below.
 You can also use this page to search bus times and get the price of the ticket for your journey.